Relocation

 Plan for the decade most retirement guides skip

-Three questions are worth answering while healthy.
-First, language: day-to-day elderly care in Japan runs in Japanese, and English support is the exception — what is your plan when complex medical and care conversations begin?
-Second, location: clinics, pharmacies, home-care providers, and transport vary sharply by area, and the rural house with the view is often the hardest place to receive care.
-Third, people: who locally would notice a change, hold a key, and talk to institutions on your behalf?
+Some questions are worth answering while healthy.
+Language, to begin with: day-to-day elderly care in Japan runs in Japanese, and English support is the exception — what is your plan when complex medical and care conversations begin?
+Then location: clinics, pharmacies, home-care providers, and transport vary sharply by area, and the rural house with the view is often the hardest place to receive care.
+And people: who locally would notice a change, hold a key, and talk to institutions on your behalf?
 Retirees with a Japanese spouse have a default answer; single foreign retirees need to build one deliberately.

 Test the life before you commit to it